MERKLE

 18%

-Reduction in JIRA data quality bugs
+Reduction in data quality bugs

 Global Mobility Company